preactjs/preact-www/content/en/cli/getting-started.md

 - **Material**

-  If you are a material design lover this template comes pre-configured with `preact-material-components` so that you can start using material design without any hassle.
+This template comes pre-configured with [preact-material-components](https://material.preactjs.com) and a small example app to get you started quickly and easily.

 - **Netlify CMS**